 I inherited my family’s passion for food and this led me to develop my own recipes, as well as to write and photograph for my blog “Red House Spice”.

 Living in Europe has given me a new perspective on Chinese cuisine and has spurred my interest in researching the many delights of China’s regional cuisines.

 In planning this private Culinary Tour of China, I have drawn on my extensive network of local contacts in order to gain access to some exclusive experiences which are included in the tour itinerary.
 I look forward to your company as I explore the many and varied culinary delights of China.

-Use the form below to contact me regarding booking a place on my Culinary Tour of China, or to receive further information regarding the tour.
+Use the form below to contact me regarding availability on my 2019 Culinary Tour of China, or to receive further information regarding the tour.
 I will be happy to answer any questions you may have.

 The price includes: